70th birthday holiday ideas

 A battlefield tour in Northern France might seem an unusual birthday treat, but it can be a truly moving and fascinating experience.

-If your birthday is in the winter then you can choose whether to head south for some winter sun in Madeira or Tenerife, or go north to Tromso and enjoy the Northern Lights.
+If your birthday is in the winter then you can choose whether to head south for some winter sun in Madeira or Tenerife, or go north to Tromso in Norway to witness the Northern Lights.
 If you are a fan of Scandinavia then travelling across Norway by Train is definitely something special for a couple to share.
 So too would be a trip through Portugal’s Douro Valley, noted for its port and wine and for being one of the most beautiful parts of the country.

 See more holiday ideas for older couples.